 3.3.4 TDs can be produced during the meeting.

-3.3.5 Chairmen and vice-chairmen of study groups and working parties may at any time submit inputs as TDs to their study group or working party, including, in particular, proposals likely to accelerate the debates.
+3.3.5 Chairs and vice-chairs of study groups and working parties may at any time submit inputs as TDs to their study group or working party, including, in particular, proposals likely to accelerate the debates.

 3.4 Electronic access

-3.4.1 TSB will post electronically all documents (e.g., contributions, TDs (including liaison statements)) as soon as electronic versions of these documents are available.
+3.4.1 TSB will post electronically all documents (e.g., contributions, TDs, including liaison statements) as soon as electronic versions of these documents are available.
 Appropriate search facilities for posted documents should be provided (see also clause 3.3.3).

 3.5 Other document types